 Inskipp, C., T. Inskipp and R. Grimmet.
 Birds of Bhutan.
 A&C Black, 2004.
-This book was condensed from the larger Birds of the Indian Subcontinent.
-While the text lacks some detail, its small size makes it THE book to carry in the field.
-We recommend that all participants carry a copy.
+This book was condensed from the larger Birds of India book.
+While the text lacks some detail, its small size makes it a great book to carry in the field if you can find it.